JellyJoe198/macros/ScreenGrab/README.md

 ### How it works
-It reads the screen, applies a mask to prioritize certain regions, then if there is no change in the screen for a certain amount of time/frames it will press `a` or `s` to move left or right, and if it doesn't change after that it means the player is on a wall, so it moves forward 1 block (presses `w`) and changes direction.
+It reads the screen, applies a mask to prioritize certain regions, then if there is no change in the screen for a certain amount of time/frames it will press `a` or `d` to move left or right, and if it doesn't change after that it means the player is on a wall, so it moves forward 1 block (presses `w`) and changes direction.

 ### inspiration
 This macro is heavily based on the GTA5 auto driver at https://pythonprogramming.net/game-frames-open-cv-python-plays-gta-v/